ragingpastry/ansible-centos-7-security/README.md

   - `cd oscap-cent7-stig-disa`
   - `packer build packer/<packer image>.json`
 3. Add packer images to vagrant
   - `vagrant box add --name centos7-stig-disa`
+  This needs to be named either centos7-stig-disa or centos7-stig-disa-workstation.
+Molecule will look for these vagrant boxes.
+These are defined in `molecule/vagrant` and `molecule/vagrant-workstation`
 4. Run tests
   - `tox`